xNullst/Keyauth-Server/README.md

 Both of them are in the Folder x64/Release/certs

-Now please install the OpenSSL Windows Installer. ( With Adjust path env ) https://kb.firedaemon.com/support/solutions/articles/4000121705#Download-OpenSSL
+Now please install the OpenSSL 3.3.2 Windows Installer. https://kb.firedaemon.com/support/solutions/articles/4000121705#Download-OpenSSL

+Step 2: Obtain application secret
+Example of doing so: https://player.vimeo.com/video/1006943145

+you can use regex ^[a-zA-Z0-9]{64}$ to show only strings that match with the secret format.

+Step 3: Run it

+Once everything is done run Emulator.exe.

-After everything you have to open Emulator.exe and Paste the Secret key of your Keyauth loader that you want to Emulate
+if everything worked fine and you got no errors then procced to open the Keyauth Loader
 ```
 </details>

 <details>
   <summary>Click me for the Compiling Tutorial</summary>

-## <a id="Compiling"></a>👷・Compiling
+## <a id="Changelog"></a>👷・Compiling
 ```
 1. install the OpenSSL 3.3.2 Windows Installer. https://kb.firedaemon.com/support/solutions/articles/4000121705#Download-OpenSSL